kirschbaum-development/bee-plugin-php-client/README.md

 Client Secret: `config('services.bee.client_secret')`

 If you don't want to use this config, you can always pass the values manually.

+Laravel service provider will also automatically inject Laravel's cache implementation on `BeeAuth`, so your auth tokens will be cached for as long as possible.

 ### Testing